opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 ### `conversation-interactions` index

-In the `conversation-interactions` index, the following fields are all set by the user or AI application.
-Each of the following fields are input as strings:
+In the `conversation-interactions` index, all of the following fields are set by the user or AI application.
+Each field is entered as a string:

 | Field | Description |
 | :--- | :--- |